Rent safe and private dog parks hosted by locals

 Some dog parents prefer making their own healthy treats at home because:

-• You might save money in the long run.
-Making your own treats can be more cost-effective than store-bought treats in the long run — especially if you buy ingredients in bulk or use leftovers from your own meals.
+Making your own treats can be more cost-effective than store-bought treats in the long run, especially if you buy ingredients in bulk or use leftovers from your own meals.

 Cons and potential risks of homemade dog treats

-• Introducing lots of new ingredients can cause allergic reactions in some dogs.
 Just like humans, dogs can have allergies and sensitivities to certain foods.
 Some pups need especially gradual transitions for any diet change.
+We might be super excited to share our new recipe finds with our four-legged friends—but sometimes it is best to stick to the status quo.

-• Sometimes it's hard to estimate caloric content.
-Homemade treats can contribute to your dog's overall caloric intake — which might lead to weight gain.
+Homemade treats can contribute to your dog's overall caloric intake, which might lead to weight gain.
 The Association for Pet Obesity Prevention estimates that more than half of North American dogs are overweight, leading to a range of problems like increased joint pain.
-When you buy treats at the store, you usually know how many calories are in each bite.
+When you buy treats at the store, you usually know exactly how many calories are in each bite.

-• Preparing homemade dog treats takes time.
 While it's often cheaper in the long run from a financial standpoint, you should consider the value of your time as well.
-Some pet parents are too busy — or simply don't enjoy — making treats themselves.
+Some pet parents are too busy—or simply don't enjoy—making treats themselves.
 That's okay!
+You don't have to cook to still be a fabulous dog parent.

 Common dog-safe ingredients for homemade dog treats